Conte-Ecology/shedsGisData/basinCharacteristics/zonalStatistics/README.md

 2. **NHDHRDV2_1_zonalStatisticsProcessing.py** - Script to calculate statistics on the specified raster(s) for each of the catchments in the polygon shapefile.

   Open this script and set the `inputsFilePath` variable to the path of the inputs `.txt` file created in Step 1.
 Set the `raster_directory` variable to the path to the folder containing all of the value rasters.
+The rasters should be copied from the `\outputFolder` directories from repos in the `\rasterPrep` directory.
 Set the `vector_directory` variable to the path to the folder containing all of the polygon shapefiles representing the zones.
 Run the script in Arc Python.
 Allow script to run completely  before moving on to the next script.
 This script does the following:
     1. Reads user-specified inputs from Step 1
     2. Sets up the folder structure used by the rest of the scripts in the series
     3. Projects & resamples the rasters to match the zone layer (catchments) ensuing consistency of spatial references